RobertoM89/HideAndSeek_Docs/README.md

 ## Tool Icons

-The first time you add a picker icon to the active shelf or whenever you create a new shelf through the *Create Shelf* button, these four icons will appear on the shelf.
+The first time you add a picker icon to the active shelf or whenever you create a new shelf through the *Create Picker Shelf* button, these four icons will appear on the shelf.

 ##### Shelf Picker button